theJugglingCompany.com

-A laptop and a set of juggling props on the same desk are not in conflict.
+Code on the left.
+Juggling props on the right.
 Both get used in the course of a working day, often within minutes of each other.
 The transition between them is not a break from work.
-It is a different kind of work, and there is real evidence that running both feedback loops in the same session is what makes either one stronger.
+It is a different kind of work.

 What each discipline offers the other